mmatach/polski_komiks_100/README.md

 <br>My system:
 <br>1.If I couldn't tell exact/aprox. number of issues with published comics, title was counted as '1' in one year.
 <br>2.Weekly drawings for Ha-Ga's cartoons are counted as '50' because according to Wikipedia she published two drawings in each of weekly edition of a magazine.
-<br>3.Sometimes dates were givex as aprox. so in such cases I evenly distributed number of comics throughout whole period in which magazine/newspaper existed or comic was printed.
+<br>3.Sometimes dates were given as aprox. so in such cases I evenly distributed number of comics throughout whole period in which magazine/newspaper existed or comic was printed.

 <br>*"Is that number an error?" section*
 <br>1.Struzik Franciszek's comic really had over 2000+ issues.
 It was a daily comic.
 Yes, just one title.
 <br>2.Christa Janusz was very prolific author of newspaper comics, later he moved into album format.
 <br>3.Walentynowicz Marian also published in newspapers.

+PS.
+All names are presented as "surname first name 'pen name'".